cert-lv/graphoscope/docs/admin.md

   - **STEP 1** - validate required parameters or settings, given by the user
   - **STEP 2** - create a connection to the data source if needed, check whether it is established.
 For example, `MongoDB` requires an established connection, while `HTTP REST API` does not
   - **STEP 3** - store plugin settings, like "client" object, URL, database name, etc.
-  - **STEP 4** - when new query is launched - an SQL statement conversion must be done, so the data source can understand what client is searching for
+  - **STEP 4** - when new query is launched - an SQL statement conversion must be done, so the data source can understand what client is searching for.
+Created query should be added to the debug info, so admin or developer can see what happens in a background.

 Edit `convert.go`
   - **STEP 5** - do the SQL conversion.
 Check, for example, a `MongoDB` plugin to see how SQL can be converted to the hierarchical object or an `HTTP` plugin where you get just a list of requested `field/value` pairs